apache/mesos/docs/gpu-support.md

 ## Minimal GPU Capable Cluster
-In this section we walk through two examples of launching GPU capable clusters and running tasks on them.
-The first example demonstrates the minimal setup required to run a command that consumes GPUs on a GPU capable agent.
+In this section we walk through two examples of configuring GPU-capable clusters and running tasks on them.
+The first example demonstrates the minimal setup required to run a command that consumes GPUs on a GPU-capable agent.
 The second example demonstrates the setup necessary to launch a docker container that does the same.

 **Note**: Both of these examples assume you have installed the